cult-of-coders/grapher/docs/linking_collections.md

 })
 ```

-That was it.
 You created the link, and now you can use the query illustrated above.
-We decided to choose `author` as a name for our link and `authorId` the field to store it in, but any string will do.
+We decided to choose `author` as a name for our link and `authorId` the field to store it in, but it's up to you to decide this.

-### Inversed Links
+## Inversed links

-Because we linked `Posts` with `Meteor.users` it means that we can also get `posts` if we are in a User.
+Because we linked `Posts` with `Meteor.users` it means that we can also get all `posts` of an user.
-But because the link is stored in `Posts` we need a new type of linking, and we call it `Inversed Link`
+Because in a way `Meteor.users` is also linked with `Posts` but an `inversed` way.
+We refer to it as an `Inversed Link`.

 ```js
 // file: /imports/db/users/links.js